recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 #### Working with temperature data

-<p> Accessing information becomes pretty simple, once you are able to see the results.
+<p> Accessing information became pretty simple, once I was able to see the results.
-The first piece of information worked with was the current temperature.
-The figure below shows a 'main' object, which contains temperature information.
+The first piece of information I worked with was the current temperature.</p>

+<p> The figure below shows a 'main' object, which contains temperature information.
 My API call asked for c°, but data can be retrieved in f° and kelvin as well (see <a href="http://openweathermap.org/current#data"> API documentation </a> for greater detail).</p>

 <figure>
 <a href ="/images/main-temp.png">